Making known the Mystery of God

-Tom is currently the Director of Adult Faith Formation at Our Lady of Mt.
-Carmel (OLMC), a parish of 3,900 families in central Indiana.
+Tom is the Director of Adult Faith Formation at Our Lady of Mt.
+Carmel Catholic Church, a parish of 4,000 families in central Indiana.
 He occasionally blogs at CasualTheology.com and also writes for the website CatholicMarriagePrep.com and his writing has also been featured by Chastity.com, CatholicAnswers.com, Catholic365.org, and WhyImCatholic.com.
 You can see some of Tom's parish presentations on OLMC's YouTube channel.

 Lisa is involved with various parish ministries and homeschools one of their children.
 She blogs at BeautifulThorns.com.
 She has also had her writing featured on Catholic365.org and in the print edition of Shalom Tidings magazine.

-The Ponchaks have been married for over 25 years and have six children ranging in ages from five to twenty-four years old.
+The Ponchaks have been married for over 26 years and have six children ranging in ages from six to twenty-five years old.